eduvpn/documentation/API.md

 # Registration

-The OAuth client application(s) can be registered in the user portal, in the following file, where `vpn.example` is the instance you want to configure:
+The OAuth client application(s) can be registered in the user portal, in the following file, where `demo.eduvpn.nl` is the instance you want to configure:

-    /etc/vpn-user-portal/vpn.example/config.php
+    /etc/vpn-user-portal/demo.eduvpn.nl/config.php

 The following options are available: